 The take-away message here is to remember that you are part of a TEAM of people, including students, parents, teachers, and the larger community of learners.
 It is my belief that you will be a better teacher when you work in a collaborative, not competitive environment where people's self esteem comes from providing for students, not gathering accolades for all the "stuff" you belong to or control.
 When you and your community are really teaching and learning, the accolades will follow.

-If you have decided to become a teacher, you know you won't make much money, you know you will work long hours and you know that you must live a tightly controlled life, BUT THIS IS ALL WORTH IT, iff you have the OPPORTUNITY to teach kids who learn and develop in your care.
+If you have decided to become a teacher, then you know you won't make much money, you know you will work long hours and you know that you must live a tightly controlled life.
+THIS IS ALL WORTH IT, if and only if you have the OPPORTUNITY to teach kids who have the opportunity to learn and develop in your care.
 That's right!
 Your care, your guidance, your teaching is the key!
 That is what it is all about!
 The pure joy of watching children of various ages and stages learn and grow as you teach.